mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 ## Footnotes
 #### 1. [Why cloud storage?](#why-cloud-storage)
-While we can revoke a user's access to cloud data, there's of course always the concern that they downloaded it and made a local copy.
+While we can revoke a user's access to cloud data, there's of course always the concern that the user made a local copy.
 There's no real good answer to this $-$ we can't make that downloaded data self-destruct once the person leaves your team.
 For files from S3, there's likely little hope, but at least for data from databases, it's impractical or impossible to download everything.
 At companies like Meta, data access is carefully monitored, from access to tables with sensitive data to any time data is downloaded.

 #### 2. [S3: Simple Storage Service](#s3-simple-storage-service)
 "Folders" in S3 don't _really_ exist.
 They're more like human-friendly ways to organize your data.